clux/facemaulers/north/boreal-valley.md

 ## Sansuri
 Sansuri back and guarantees safe passage.
 Can use the maps from PartyOfTwo Dungeons 1 to illustrate.
 She serves as the main political advisor, as well as being the Countess of the Boreal Valley.
+"hey we are in the boreal valley, what do you know of the diamond mines, do you have any contacts; goliath temple.

 ## Frost Giant Castle
 Ruled by Jarl Storvald.
 INT10.
 Super strong.